-Representation is important when speaking to the next generation of young minds.
+Representation is important when speaking to the next generation.
 A female speaker at the front of the room talking about their tech career has the power to get more women considering tech and entrepreneurship as a career path.

 "The more women that get involved in technology, that's the only way that's going to change.